What’s Included in the Ticket Price?

-Are caravans or mobile homes allowed in the car parks or campervan fields?
+Are caravans, mobile homes or trailer tents allowed in the car parks or campervan fields?

-I’m afraid we can’t have caravans or motor homes on site at all.
+I’m afraid we can’t have caravans, motor homes or trailer tents on site at all.
 The festival is held on a wildflower farm, producing seed for sale.
 Each year a different meadow is mown for car parking, camping and campervans to reduce the risk of damage to the soil so that the flowers return the following year.
-Caravans and motor homes are too heavy and sometimes require more manoeuvring thus causing permanent damage to the fields.
+Caravans, motor homes and trailer tents are too heavy and sometimes require more manoeuvring thus causing permanent damage to the fields.
 We will therefore always have this policy at this particular festival site.